-Round his neck, William was wearing the holy relics that Harold had made his oath to him upon, hoping to evoke divine influence on the battle so that he should win that day in October, the fourteenth day of the month.
+As William rode out at the head of his army, round his neck, William was wearing the holy relics upon which Harold had made his oath to him, hoping to evoke divine influence so that he should win that day in October, the fourteenth day of the month.
 This was another factor that would convince the Norman duke in the aftermath of his victory, that his defeat of King Harold had been God’s will.
 William’s close win, proved that his was the just cause, and Harold had incurred the wrath of God for his wrong doings and sins.
 Later, Norman sources would go on to vilify and defame Harold’s character, though it seemed not to convince people that his vanquished opponent was as bad as they made him out to be.

-And so it was Taillefer, mentioned in my last post, who struck the first blow as Guy de Amiens, author of the Carmen tells us.
-William deployed his archers as men were collecting the corpse of the brave Taillefer.
+And so it was Taillefer, mentioned in my last post, who struck the first blow and then was killed himself, as Guy de Amiens, author of the Carmen tells us.
+William deployed his archers as men were collecting the corpse of the brave (or stupid) Taillefer.
 It seems that William wanted to use the usual formula for medieval warfare, archers first, then infantry, then cavalry.
-The archers were to make holes in the enemy, weaken them, to make it easier for the infantry.
+The archers’ job was to make holes in the enemy, weaken them, to make it easier for the infantry.
 But the archers did not seem to make much of a dent in the shieldwall, the arrows fell short, or went over the English warrior’s heads or simply struck their shields.
 Archers were lightly clad without heavy armour to enable them to move about quickly.